 Nursing Education Track (Leadership Studies) Pathophysiology, Pharmacology, and Advanced Health Assessment are required courses for this certification.
-Participate in an interview with faculty if selected for an interview.
+If selected, participate in an interview with faculty.
 Response to Track specific essay questions.
-Psychiatric Mental Health Nurse Practitioner Track (PMHNP) For the post-MSN PMHNP certificate plus DNP, the admission requirements for the DNP program must also be met.
+Psychiatric Mental Health Nurse Practitioner Track (PMHNP) • For the post-MSN PMHNP certificate plus DNP, the admission requirements for the DNP program must also be met.
 A separate application to the DNP program and offer of admission to the DNP program is required to pursue the MSN to DNP while dually enrolled in the PMHNP program. • If practicing as an APRN in another specialty, must supply evidence of current certification by a nationally recognized certifying body such as the American Nurses Credentialing Center (ANCC), American Academy of Nurse Practitioners (ANP), and American Midwifery Certification), - formerly the ACNM Certification Council.
 Participate in a personal interview with faculty if selected for an interview.
-Critical Analysis Essay (maximum of 650 words).
+Critical Analysis Essay.